Designing Safety in Relationships in Organisations

 The future demands a more awakened and better way and you are hugely influential in building that better way by virtue of the work you do, the way you use words, and how you choose to show up within yourself and then by extension in the collective — to strategically build and deliver results.

-Signs You are Building to Design Safety with One Another
+Signs You Are Building to Design Safety with One Another

 1. Get to know one another intentionally